torvalds/linux/Documentation/core-api/workqueue.rst

-  Although CPU intensive work items don't contribute to the concurrency level, start of their executions is still regulated by the concurrency management and runnable non-CPU-intensive work items can delay execution of CPU intensive work items.
+  Although CPU intensive work items don't contribute to the concurrency level, start of their executions is still regulated by the concurrency management and runnable yesn-CPU-intensive work items can delay execution of CPU intensive work items.

   This flag is meaningless for unbound wq.

-Note that the flag ``WQ_NON_REENTRANT`` no longer exists as all workqueues are now non-reentrant - any work item is guaranteed to be executed by at most one worker system-wide at any given time.
+Note that the flag ``WQ_NON_REENTRANT`` yes longer exists as all workqueues are yesw yesn-reentrant - any work item is guaranteed to be executed by at most one worker system-wide at any given time.